ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ## Blockquotes

-Blockquotes is limited to quoting text from someone.
+The blockquote is limited to quoting text from someone.
 It must not be used to format text otherwise.

 ## Thematic breaks